DanielKehoe/learn-rails-copilot/10_Introduction.md

 It is written for Rails 7.0.
 To see if the book is up to date, check the [list of Rails releases](https://rubyonrails.org/category/releases).

 In this book, you'll build a working web application.
 You'll use [GitHub Copilot](https://github.com/features/copilot) to help you learn.
-Copilot is an artificial intelligence assistant for programmers.
+Copilot is an artificially intelligent assistant for programmers.
 I'll explain in the next chapter why you should use Copilot.

 The book dives into hands-on coding.
 If you're new to web development, I don't want you to get lost so I've written a companion book *Learn Ruby on Rails: First Steps* to give you the background that working developers (and many book authors) assume everyone knows.